-The Portfolio Manager must make a recommendation that the person's application(s) to enrol be refused.
+The Portfolio Manager must forward a recommendation to the Operations Lead that the person's application(s) to enrol be refused.
 The recommendation must state which of the Education Act (1989) grounds is the basis of the recommendation and must include the supporting evidence.